 The Trireme Dreadnought of the Ancient Mediterranean

-A trireme (from Latin triremis, literally "three-oarer") was a type of galley, a Hellenistic-era warship that was used by the ancient maritime civilizations of the Mediterranean, especially the Phoenicians, ancient Greeks and Romans.
+A trireme (from Latin triremis, literally "three-oarer") was a type of galley, a Hellenistic-era warship that was used by the ancient maritime civilizations of the Mediterranean, especially the Phoenicians, ancient Greeks, and Romans.

 From Maritime Professional:

 The trireme was utilized as a warship in the Mediterranean Sea from the 7th century BC until the fall of the Roman Republic at about the commencement of the Christian era.
 No other warship design has survived in service for a comparable period.
 It was truly the dominant battleship of its day.
-The trireme was developed by the Phoenicians from the penteconter (a warship with a single rows of 25 oars on each side) and the bireme (a warship with two rows of oars on each side), but reached its epitome under the Greeks.
+The trireme was developed by the Phoenicians from the penteconter (a warship with a single row of 25 oars on each side) and the bireme (a warship with two rows of oars on each side) but reached its epitome under the Greeks.
 As its name implies, the trireme had three rows of oars on each side.

 Dragon Harald Fairhair.
 The construction of a Viking Dragon Ship

 Dragon ships were large longships that had carved heads of dragons and other magical beings mounted on their bow.
 This video shows some glances from the construction of such a ship: Dragon Harald Fairhair.
-We are using the best of the old Norwegian clinker-building tradition and combining this with knowledge obtained from archaeological material, Norse literature etc. Our aim is to recreate a ship with superb seaworthiness – as described in the Old Norse sagas.
+We are using the best of the old Norwegian clinker-building tradition and combining this with knowledge obtained from the archaeological material, Norse literature etc. Our aim is to recreate a ship with superb seaworthiness – as described in the Old Norse sagas.